Boston Fed, state of Vermont team up on effort to strengthen state’s rural towns, smaller cities

 The challenge includes funding to support promising local work that focuses on increasing economic opportunities for residents.

 A steering committee made up of public, private, and nonprofit leaders will design the structure for the competition, which is expected to begin later this year.
-The committee includes representatives from National Life Group Foundation, NeighborWorks America, the Doris Duke Foundation, the Vermont Chamber of Commerce, and the Vermont Community Foundation.
+The committee includes representatives from National Life Group Foundation, NeighborWorks America, the Doris Duke Foundation, the Avangrid Foundation, the Vermont Chamber of Commerce, and the Vermont Community Foundation.

 Eligibility criteria for communities, as well as information about the grant application process, will be released shortly.